I write on a variety of topics, but I mainly focus on sports, television, movies, and politics.

 If you're one of those people that grew up during the 80s, watching cartoons was likely one of your favorite past times.
 Remember waking up early on those cold Saturday mornings to watch cartoons, and eating an entire box of cereal all in one day?
 I imagine that was probably one of the biggest highlights of your week back then.
 I know it was for me.

 Starting way back as a child, I've always been a huge sports fan.
 Basically, every young person that grew up in the neighborhood I stayed in played outside, but daily sporting events among the kids ruled a good portion of our time outdoors.
-We enjoyed playing basketball, baseball, football, soccer, and when we weren't playing sports outdoors, we spent a lot of time watching sports on television.
+We enjoyed playing basketball, baseball, football, soccer, and when we weren't playing sports outdoors, we were inside watching sports on television.

-With all that said, probably It's no surprise that when the 1991 cartoon 'ProStars' made it's debut on NBC, it instantly became one of my favorites to watch on Saturdays.
-Just grasping my mind around the fact that my then favorite athlete at that time, along with two other popular athletes on the same cartoon just lit up my Saturday mornings even more.
-Although ProStars featured then popular athletes Michael Jordan, Bo Jackson, and Wayne Gretzky, it was a fairly short lived cartoon that many may have forgotten about.
-Lets see if we can bring some of that 90's magic from ProStars back again.
-As the the ProStars would say; "IT'S GAMETIME!"
+With all that said, it's probably no surprise that when the 1991 cartoon ProStars made its debut on NBC, it instantly became one of my favorites to watch on Saturdays.
+Just grasping my mind around the fact that my then-favorite athlete at that time, along with two other popular athletes on the same cartoon just lit up my Saturday mornings even more.
+Although ProStars featured then-popular athletes Michael Jordan, Bo Jackson, and Wayne Gretzky, it was a fairly short-lived cartoon that many may have forgotten about.
+Let's see if we can bring some of that '90s magic from ProStars back again.
+As the ProStars would say, "IT'S GAMETIME!"

 During episodes of 'ProStars', Michael Jordan, Wayne Gretzky, and Bo Jackson all used gadgets that coincided with their respective sports to assist them in situations.
 Each character also possessed individual traits that they brought to the team.
 Here is a closer look at the characters on ProStars.